 We provide a list of the risks of mutual fund investing in the "What are the General Risks of Investing in a Mutual Fund?" section of this document.
-The risks that apply to the Fund are identified under the sub-heading "What are the General Risks of Investing in a Mutual Fund?".
-Those risks are based upon the Fund's expected investments, investment practices and are related to the material risks of investing in the Fund under normal market conditions when considering the Fund's portfolio as a whole, and not each individual investment within the portfolio.
+The risks that apply to each Fund are identified under the sub-heading "What are the Risks of Investing in the Fund" for each Fund described in this Part B. Those risks are based upon each Fund's expected investments, investment practices and are related to the material risks of investing in each Fund under normal market conditions when considering each Fund's portfolio as a whole, not each individual investment within the portfolio.

 We have classified each of the applicable risks as either "primary", "secondary" or "low or not a risk".
-We consider the primary risks to be the more significant risks in respect of the Fund because they occur more frequently and/or because their occurrence will have a more significant impact on the Fund's value.
-We consider the secondary risks relatively less significant because they occur less frequently and/or because their occurrence will have a less significant impact on the Fund's value.
+We consider the primary risks to be the more significant risks in respect of a particular Fund because they occur more frequently and/or because their occurrence will have a more significant impact on a Fund's value.
+We consider the secondary risks relatively less significant because they occur less frequently and/or because their occurrence will have a less significant impact on a Fund's value.
 Low or not a risk means that we consider the risk to be either very remote or non-existent.
-All of the applicable risks should be understood and discussed with your financial advisor before making any investment in the Fund.
+All of the applicable risks should be understood and discussed with your financial advisor before making any investment in a Fund.